Patricia Garcia-Gil, piano

 Patricia García Gil is one of the most versatile pianists of her generation.
 Winner of international piano and fortepiano competitions, she has performed all over the world attracting the interest of the press, that has described her performances as “set apart by consummate musicianship, confident technique and elegant interpretation that manifested itself across the wide range of repertoire on her program”, “tremendous energy and precision”, “clean, sensitive playing”, “originality, genius, mastery, virtuosity, interaction with the listeners”.

-Her concert program Not only Muses, showcases compositions written by three women from different historical moments linked to Spain, including the complete music for solo piano by both Marianne von Martinez and Pauline Garcia Viardot.
+Her concert program Not only Muses, showcases compositions written by three women from different historical moments linked to Spain, including music for solo piano by both Marianne von Martinez and Pauline Garcia Viardot.
 Their music has often been presented only in association with that of more famous men, but these women were leading figures in the musical life of their time.
 Enjoy listening to their wonderful music and celebrate a richer picture of art history.

 Marianne Von Martinez (1744–1812) was a woman composer in the Vienna of Haydn and Mozart; her harpsichord playing was compared to that of C.P.E.
 Bach.
 The works of Pauline Garcia Viardot (1821–1910) were of professional quality; Franz Liszt declared that with her the world had finally found a woman composer of genius.
 Rosa García Ascot (1902–2002) was an exponent of Manuel de Falla’s music as a concert pianist and his last disciple; she was also a student of Granados and Pedrell.